 Rooted in healing, community, and empowerment

 Over time, the organization’s mission grew, embracing intergenerational mental health care, advocacy, and social services alongside training, education, and cultural enrichment.
-Each program fosters not only individual healing but collective empowerment, creating a space where community members lead the way toward systemic change and inspire others to do the same.

 At CERI, we want you to feel at home .
 We provide holistic, trauma-informed, and culturally-rooted, and community-led care.
 We foster a loving environment that celebrates diverse cultures and collective healing.

-• Care Navigators
+• Care Coordinators

-• Group Care
+• Group-Based Care

 • Policy Advocacy